STOMP it anytime, anywhere.

 Download the new STOMP app today.

-A 70-year-old woman who was allegedly murdered in her 5-room flat at Block 791 Choa Chu Kang North 6, suffered stab wounds on her neck and chest.
+A 70-year-old woman who was allegedly murdered in her 5-room flat, suffered stab wounds on her neck and chest.

 The suspect, a 24-year-old Burmese national who worked as the victim’s maid, was subsequently arrested by the police on Monday (June 25).

 She left the flat for at least three hours before she was arrested, reports Shin Min Daily News.

 The maid had only started working for her employer barely two months before the grisly incident.

 Shin Min Daily News visited the scene and found that the waste chutes and lift lobby from the 10th to 12th floor were cordoned off by the police.

 Reporters observed large patches of dried blood on the victim's body, but most of the stains were concentrated around her neck and chest.

 A resident told reporters that there were five occupants staying in the victim’s flat at the time of the incident.

 These five included the victim, her daughter, son-in-law, and two granddaughters.